sinclairzx81/typebox/readme.md

                                                      // }
 ```

-<a name='typecheck-custom'></a>
+<a name='typecheck-custom-types'></a>

-### Custom
+### Custom Types

-Use custom module to create a custom types.
-When creating a custom type you must specify a `Kind` symbol property on the types schema.
-The `Kind` symbol property should match the name used to register the type.
-Custom types are used by the Value and TypeCompiler modules only.
+Use the custom module to create user defined types.
+User defined types require a `[Kind]` symbol property which is used to match the schema against a registered type.
+Custom types are specific to TypeBox and can only be used with the TypeCompiler and Value modules.

 The custom module is an optional import.